Smoke Generator

 Low nozzle cofiguration smoke generator.

-The top of the container (cover) is loosely attached, but should make a reasonably tight connection to prevent the loss of smoke.
-There is no bottom, the container may be placed directly on the ground.
+The top of the container (cover) is loosely attached but should make a reasonably tight connection to prevent the loss of smoke.
 A hole is made for the pipe that connects the smoke box with the smokehouse.
 The connecting pipe can be considered the smoke delivery channel.
-This pipe may be inserted loosely, threaded on both ends and secured with nuts, threaded into the smokehouse wall and the wall of the wood burning container, etc. This will depend on your technical abilities and the fanciness of the design.
+This pipe may be inserted loosely, threaded on both ends and secured with nuts, threaded into the smokehouse wall and the wall of the wood-burning container, etc. This will depend on your technical abilities and the fanciness of the design.

-The disadvantage of this design is that larger wood chips can get lodged in on top of the pipe and prevent more chips from dropping down.
+The disadvantage of this design is that larger wood chips can get lodged on top of the pipe and prevent more chips from dropping down.
 This will stop the fire.
-For that reason the length of the pipe in a smoke box should be kept to the minimum.
-Secondly, the pipe’s opening must be somehow protected, otherwise wood chips may enter inside and block the intake of smoke.
+For that reason, the length of the pipe in a smoke box should be kept to a minimum.
+Secondly, the pipe’s opening must be somehow protected, otherwise, wood chips may enter inside and block the intake of smoke.
 Thirdly, this design does not contribute to the natural draft of the smokehouses because the smokehouse and the firebox are placed at the same level.
 This means that when the pump is off, the system will have little power to suck the smoke up.

 The high nozzle configuration induces stronger draft, providing that the smokebox is placed below the smokehouse.
 Even with a pump off, there should be enough natural draft to allow a thin smoke production.
-The bigger height between the fresh air inlet and the smoke exhaust, the stronger the draft.
+The greater the distance between the fresh air inlet and the smoke exhaust, the stronger the draft.

 High Nozzle Smoke Generator